netlify/netlify-lambda/MIGRATE.md

 ## Use TypeScript or non-standard JavaScript features

 Netlify now supports TypeScript and non-standard JavaScript features.
 For TypeScript there is no configuration needed and it will work out of the box.
 The same is true if you use ESM modules in your functions.
-The bundling logic will automatically detect these and use `esbuild` to bundle the functions.
+The bundling logic will automatically detect these and use `esbuild` or `nft` to bundle the functions.
 In any other case you can set the `node_bundler` to `esbuild` yourself for the functions in your `netlify.toml` file. https://docs.netlify.com/configure-builds/file-based-configuration/#functions

 Should `esbuild` not work for your use case then please report this to us or use webpack directly as described in the next section.

 ## Bundle with Webpack

 If after trying our [automated bundling](#use-typescript-or-non-standard-javascript-features) you still want to use webpack to bundle your functions, you can use webpack directly and adjust the config to your needs.
 The following example is for webpack 4, which is the version that netlify-lambda used.